unnus/unnus/content/podcast/season-one/your-guide-to-entrepreneurship-in-healthcare-with-dr.ernesto-gutierrez.md

 Sliman:

-Yeah, it's a great advice especially, it's a nice way to expand your sphere of influence from get go.
+Yeah, it's a great advice especially, it's a nice way to expand your sphere of influence from the get go.

 Ernesto: